splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrumentation/dotnet-lambdas.rst

 2. Make sure that the main entry point is set to ``TracingFunctionHandler`` by updating the ``function-handler`` field in the ``aws-lambda-tools-defaults.json`` file to ``<project-name>::<class-namespace-with-class-name>::TracingFunctionHandler``.
 You can also do this using the AWS web console, by changing the handler in :guilabel:`Runtime settings`.

-   The following is an example ``aws-lambda-tools-defaults.json`` file with the function handler set to ``TracingFunctionHandler``.
+   The following is an example of a ``aws-lambda-tools-defaults.json`` file with the function handler set to ``TracingFunctionHandler``.
 Don't paste the contents of the example into your file, as most of it won't match your environment.
 The part that must match is ``TracingFunctionHandler``.

    .. code-block:: json